Important:

 Even worse, scammers may still be able to impersonate your name if you haven’t claimed it.
 Registering is the best way to protect your brand and your customers.

-11. How do I register my clients as an Electronic Messaging Service Provider?
+How do businesses register clients as an Electronic Messaging Service Provider?

-The ACMA now defines Electronic Messaging Service Providers (EMSPs) as Telco's.
-This means if you originate messages and send these through Kudosity you'll need to:
+The legislation now defines Electronic Messaging Service Providers (EMSPs) as Telco's.
+This means any person or business that provides SMS and MMS to the public must either:

-Register and verify sender IDs for your clients
+• Registering and verifying sender IDs for your clients

 Kudosity is more than a messaging platform.
 We’re your partner in staying secure, compliant, and connected.
 Here’s what we offer: